 In other words, be present and mindful any time you’re walking your dog.
 Regardless of how great your leash is, if you aren’t paying attention, you may be putting yourself and your dog or others at risk.
 Put your phone away and watch for obstacles.
 Give your dog as much length as the situation calls for at any given moment, and don’t allow slack to build up in the line.

 These things are easier to accomplish with the retractable leash since it gives you options for lengths, and gathers up slack automatically.
 So, pick the right leash, use it safely, and you won’t have to worry about causing danger to yourself or your dog!

 Which Retractable Leash Should I Get?

 Again, always avoid a nylon cord leash.
 It’s not safe, nor is it reliable.
 Instead, opt for a leash with a tape or ribbon style.

-Beyond that consideration, we want to make it easier for you to pick the right leash, which is why we recommend picking up a leash from Pet & Cuddle.
+Beyond that consideration, we want to make it easier for you to pick the right leash, which is why we recommend picking up a retractable dog leash from Pet&Cuddle.

-Pet & Cuddle leashes all utilize tape-style designs, and they’re also built to to provide maximum support, comfortability, and safety for both you and your dog.
+Pet&Cuddle pet leashes all utilize tape-style designs, and they’re also built to provide maximum support, comfort, and safety for both you and your dog.
 Our retractable leashes for dogs are safe, comfortable and affordable, and designed to suit the needs of 99% of canines and their proud parents.

-We offer leashes at different weight ratings, so you can find exactly what you need for your dog.
-Whether you need a retractable leash for a small dog, or a retractable leash for a big dog, you can find it at Pet & Cuddle.
+We offer leashes at different weight ratings, so you can find exactly what you need for your four-paw friend.
+Whether you need a retractable small leash for a dog or a retractable leash for a big dog, you can find it at Pet&Cuddle.